amathur3006/APITest/README.md

 Project Structure:
   APITest
     TC1_PostGetRequest.robot (contains both test cases 1.
-Vreate user entry and verify that is created is numerical, 2.
+Create user entry and verify that id created is numerical, 2.
 Verify that the first entry status is either active or Inactive)